a-b-street/abstreet/docs/articles/rust/article.md

 Otherwise, Rust is amazing!
 Sometimes the borrow checker makes me express something awkwardly, but mostly it's forced me to avoid bad ideas.

-## Appendix: Code organization

-If you're going to dig into the code, it helps to know what all the crates are.
-The most interesting crates are `map_model`, `sim`, and `game`.

-Constructing the map:

-- `convert_osm`: extract useful data from OpenStreetMap and other data sources, emit intermediate map format
-- `gtfs`: simple library to just extract coordinates of bus stops
-- `kml`: extract shapes from KML shapefiles
-- `map_model`: the final representation of the map, also conversion from the intermediate map format into the final format
-- `precompute`: small tool to run the second stage of map conversion and write final output
-- `popdat`: importing extra census-based data specific to Seattle, optional right now
-- `fix_map_geom`: tool to manually merge/delete weird intersections and short roads
-- `synthetic`: GUI for creating and editing "synthetic" maps from scratch

-Traffic simulation:

-- `sim`: all of the agent-based simulation logic
-- `headless`: tool to run a simulation without any visualization

-Graphics:

-- `game`: the GUI and main gameplay
-- `ezgui`: a GUI and 2D rendering library built on glium

-Common utilities:

-- `abstutil`: a grab-bag of IO helpers, timing and logging utilities, etc
-- `geom`: types for GPS and map-space points, lines, angles, polylines, polygons, circles, durations, speeds
-- `tests`: a custom test runner and some tests using it